 The year it all began.
 Paul Graves and a tight group of Snurfers and snowboarders created the National Snowboarding Championships at a small mountain called Suicide Six in central Vermont.
 Jake Burton was there.
 Doug Bouton ripped the course and won it.

-This year, the National Snowboarding Championships were held at Snow Valley, near Manchester, VT.
+This year, the National Snowboarding Championships were held at Snow Valley, near Manchester, Vermont.
 No lifts – you hiked to ride.
 The boards and the riders were getting better and faster.

 Snow Valley hosted the event for the second and last time.
 Andy Coghlan took both the men’s slalom and downhill events.
 It was his first of several Open titles – he was now the man to beat.

-The event officially became the US Open Snowboarding Championships and moved to Stratton Mountain.
-Riders rode in speed suits to increase their times.
+The event officially became the U·S·Open Snowboarding Championships and moved to Stratton Mountain, Vermont.
+Riders rode in speed suits to shave seconds off their times.
 Tom Sims won the men’s slalom event while Andy Coghlan defended his downhill title.